emqx/emqx-docs/en_US/modules/modules.md

 ## Start and Stop Modules

-Currently there are two ways to start the module:
+Currently, there are two ways to start the module:

 1. Load modules with system
-2. Use Dashboard to start and stop the module
+2. Use the Dashboard to start and stop the module

-**Enable loading modules with system**
+**Load Modules with the System**

 If you need to start a certain module when EMQX starts, you can directly add the module that needs to be started in `data/loaded_modules`.